Johnny Depp breaks the stages, while Amber is blacklisted

 The actor is now developing one of his great passions, since He shares the stage with his friend Jeff Beck playing the guitar.

-While Johnny Depp shows his happiness, Amber Heard is on the “blacklist”
+While Johnny Depp shows his happiness, Amber Heard is in the blacklist

-Although it had already been stated that the famous would take time away from show business, it was now known that she entered the Hollywood blacklist, which refers to those celebrities who do not return to work in the film world.
+Although it had already been stated that the famous would take some time away from the world of entertainment, it was now known that she entered the black list of Hollywood, which refers to those celebrities who do not return to work in the film world.

 This was stated by her former agent Jeffrey Nightbyrd, who worked with her on several occasions.